-Taking care of someone you love is commendable and it is sometimes a necessary part of life.
-Parents take care of children, spouses and partners watch out for one another and friends look out for friends.
-However, relationships sometimes become distorted and unhealthy.
+Taking care of someone you love is commendable and sometimes necessary.
+Parents, spouses and friends all look out for each other.
+However, some relationships can become distorted and unhealthy.

 In a codependent relationship, one person sacrifices his or her needs to care for the other, who often has a mental illness or substance abuse problem.
-The relationship becomes more important than addressing any underlying issues, or even taking care of one’s own mental, physical and emotional health, which is why codependency has also been described as “love addiction.”
-This type of unhealthy relationship behavior can lead to problems for both members of the relationship.
+The relationship becomes more important than addressing any underlying issues, or even taking care of one’s own needs, which is why codependency has also been described as “love addiction.”

-At Sovereign Health of California, we offer support for family members and loved ones of those in our addiction and mental health disorder treatment programs.
-We work to repair damaged relationships and we know that at times, family members and loved ones need additional support for codependency recovery.
+At Sovereign Health of California, we work to repair damaged relationships.
+We know that, at times, family members and loved ones need additional support for codependency recovery.

-Codependency is a psychological condition in which one person is in a relationship with and provides care for another to meet their own emotional or psychological needs.
-The relationship defines the caregiver’s sense of self-worth, so he or she is often controlled or manipulated by the other person, whether consciously or unconsciously.
+Codependency is a psychological condition in which one person is in a relationship with and provides care for another to meet his or her own emotional or psychological needs.
+The relationship defines the caregiver’s sense of self-worth, so he or she is often controlled or manipulated by the other person, consciously or unconsciously.

-Typically, the other person has some sort of pathological condition, such as a mental health disorder or substance abuse.
+The other person in the codependent relationship usually has some sort of pathological condition, such as a mental health disorder or substance abuse.
 The codependent person will make excuses for the other person’s unhealthy behavior and allow that person’s disorder to rule the relationship and the codependent’s life.
-Furthermore, a codependent will not encourage a person to get help for the disorder, which only exacerbates the problems.

 Any type of interpersonal relationship can be codependent, including those between spouses, romantic partners, children and parents, siblings, other family members, friends and even co-workers.

 The kind of relationships most at risk of having at least one member becoming codependent are those where one person has some type of ongoing problem.
 The problem could be substance abuse or addiction, a mental health disorder, a chronic illness or some other circumstance requiring help from another person.
-The more help a person requires for a disorder, the more at risk the relationship is for becoming codependent.
-People who are narcissistic, have poor impulse control or are selfish are perceived by the codependent as damaged or broken, or in some way out of control and tend to become magnets for codependent relationships because codependents get gratification from trying to fix someone or feeling like a martyr.
+People who are narcissistic, have poor impulse control or are selfish are perceived by the codependent as damaged or broken.
+Codependent people get gratification from trying to fix someone or from feeling like a martyr.

-Taking care of a loved one is important and often necessary, but codependency is problematic for everyone involved.
 The codependent puts the other person’s needs above his or her own welfare, which can lead to mental health disorders or substance abuse problems on the part of the codependent.
-Furthermore, the person with the problem that is enabled by the codependent does not get the help he or she needs, so the problem only worsens.
-As the person becomes more dependent upon the codependent’s help, the codependent feels more needed, which becomes a vicious cycle where no one receives help.
+Furthermore, the person with the problem enabled by the codependent does not get the help they need, so the problem only worsens.

-Codependency requires treatment just as substance abuse, addiction and mental health disorders need treatment.
+Codependency requires treatment just like substance abuse, addiction and mental health disorders.
 Psychotherapy is an important treatment tool that can help a person with codependent behavior patterns learn to overcome self-destructive habits and have healthier relationships.
-A person must recognize the compulsion and destructive patterns leading to the codependency issues.
-Often, there are underlying emotional and behavioral issues, typically from childhood, that must be addressed in order for codependents to stop their destructive behavior.
 Treatment for codependency also puts an emphasis on how to love oneself and learn to put oneself first.
 For some people, leaving the relationship is the most important step he or she can take in order to regain control and help oneself.

 Sovereign Health Group understands the effect one person’s behavioral problem, such as addiction or depression, can have on an entire family.
-We have a family program that runs from Thursday to Saturday to provide support and education to the families of our patients.
-We offer educational seminars and family therapy, with and without the patient and case management.
+In addition to family support programs, we offer educational seminars and family therapy, with and without the patient and case management.
 Families learn about the patient’s problem, the recovery process, the importance of continuing care and the dangers of codependency.
-They also have a chance to experience healing moments and therapeutic encounters both alone and with the patient during individual and group psychotherapy sessions and experiential treatment.
-Families are also able to spend time together.
-If a family member recognizes a problem, such as codependency, during this weekend family program, we will support them in finding the necessary treatment, which might include entering one of our programs.

 A codependent person might also have their own mental health, substance abuse or addiction problems.
 At Sovereign Health, we offer treatment for a variety of behavioral health problems.
 We treat the individual holistically in order to heal all underlying issues, including codependency.
 You can also contact our admissions team at 866-629-0442 for a confidential assessment.